dcernst/dcernst.github.io/teaching/mat431s20/syllabus.md

 There will be 3 midterm exams and a cumulative final exam.
 Exam 1 and Exam 2 will be written exams consisting of an in-class portion (weighted 70%) and a take-home portion (weighted 30%).
 The in-class portion of Exam 1 is *tentatively* scheduled for **Wednesday, September 25** (week 5) and the take-home portion of the exam will be due on **Wednesday, October 2**.
 The in-class portion of Exam 2 is *tentatively* scheduled for **Wednesday, November 6** (week 11) and the take-home portion of the exam will be due on **Wednesday, November 13**.
 Each of Exam 1 and Exam 2 will be worth 20% of your overall grade.
 Exam 3 will be a 30-minute oral exam taken individually in my office sometime during the last two weeks of classes.
 Exam 3 will be worth 10% of your overall grade.
 The final exam will be on **Wednesday, December 11** at **7:30-9:30AM** and is worth 20% of your overall grade.
 The final exam may or may not have a take-home portion.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 ### Homework ###

-#### General Comments
-You are allowed and encouraged to work together on homework.
-However, each student is expected to turn in his or her own work.
-In general, late homework will *not* be accepted.
-However, you are allowed to turn in three late homework assignments with no questions asked.
-Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
-When doing your homework, I encourage you to consult the [Elements of Style for Proofs]({{site.baseurl}}/teaching/ElementsOfStyle.pdf).
-Your overall homework grade will be worth 15% of your final grade.

-On each homework assignment, please write (i) your name, (ii) name of course, and (iii) Daily/Weekly Homework number.
-You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat431s20/homework/).
-I reserve the right to modify the homework assignments as I see necessary.

-#### Daily Homework
-Homework will be assigned each class meeting, and students are expected to complete (or try their best to complete) each assignment before walking into the next class period.
+Homework will usually be assigned each class meeting, and students are expected to complete each assignment before walking into the next class period.
 All assignments should be *carefully*, *clearly*, and *cleanly* written.
 Among other things, this means your work should include proper grammar, punctuation, and spelling.
 You should write a draft of a given solution before you write down the final argument, so do yourself a favor and get in the habit of differentiating your scratch work from your submitted assignment.

-The Daily Homework will generally consist of completing exercises and proving theorems from the textbook.
+The homework will generally consist of completing exercises and proving theorems from the [problem sequence]({{site.baseurl}}/teaching/mat431s20/materials/).
 In addition to completing the assigned problems, I also want you to assess your own work.
 Next to each problem, I want you to write down a score between 0 and 4 that represents your perception of the validity and quality of your proposed solution/proof.
-Consider using the rubric given below in the description of the Weekly Homework assignments.
-Not completing the self-assessment step may impact the score on your homework.
+Consider using the rubric given below.
+Not completing the self-assessment may impact the score on your homework.

-On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.
-Daily Homework will be graded using a $\checkmark$-system.
-You are allowed (in fact, encouraged!) to modify your written work in light of presentations made in class; however, **you are required to use the colored marker pens provided in class**.
-This will allow me to differentiate the work done in class versus the work you completed before class.
-The grade you receive on an assignment will be determined by the work you completed prior to class.
-I will provide more guidance with respect to this during the first couple weeks of the semester.

 <blockquote>
 <p>I write one page of masterpiece to ninety-one pages of shit.</p>
 <footer><a href="https://en.wikipedia.org/wiki/Ernest_Hemingway">Ernest Hemingway</a></footer>
 </blockquote>

-#### Weekly Homework
-In addition to the Daily Homework, we will also have Weekly Homework assignments.
-For most of these assignments, you will be required to submit 2-3 formally written proofs.
-Some or all of these problems will come directly from the Daily Homework assigned the previous week.
-You are required to type your submission using LaTeX.
-You can either submit a hardcopy of your assignment or email me the PDF of your completed work.
-If you email me the PDF, please name your file as <code>WeeklyX-LastName.pdf</code>, where <code>X</code> is the number of the assignment and <code>LastName</code> is your last name.
-Notice there are no spaces in the filename.
-Each problem on the Weekly Homework assignments is subject to the following rubric:
+On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the problems that are due that day.
+At the end of each class session, you should submit the written work for all of your proposed solutions for problems that are due that day.
+On each homework assignment, I will provide grade of 0-2 based on the completeness of the assignment (not correctness).
+In addition, I will grade 1-2 problems (perhaps ones that were not presented in class), where each problem that is graded is worth 4 points and subject to the following rubric:

 <center>
 <table class="table table-striped">